The Keys of Middle-earth

 The Keys of Middle-earth: Discovering Medieval Literature Through the Fiction of J.R.R.
-Tolkien is a 2005 book by Stuart Lee and Elizabeth Solopova on understanding J. R. R. Tolkien's Middle-earth fantasy writings in the context of medieval literature, including Old and Middle English and Old Norse, but excluding other relevant languages such as Finnish.
+Tolkien is a 2005 book by Stuart Lee and Elizabeth Solopova.
+It is meant to provide an understanding of J. R. R. Tolkien's Middle-earth fantasy writings in the context of medieval literature, including Old and Middle English and Old Norse, but excluding other relevant languages such as Finnish.

 The book was broadly welcomed by scholars, who however felt it could have gone further to assist the student.
 They wrote that it was rather cautious of criticism from other academics; that the texts were rather too brief for much academic study; and that there were small but telling errors in the description of Tolkien's writings.
 The expanded second edition of 2015 added some new texts.

 Book

 Publication history

 The Keys of Middle-earth was published in a 284-page paperback in 2005 by Palgrave Macmillan.
 They published a second, expanded edition with 380 pages in 2015.